 To support our community's physical distancing efforts, onsite school tours are temporarily suspended.
 We are following the guidelines set by SFUSD.

-School tours are offered free of charge.
+School tours and teacher-guided visits are free of charge.

 Please plan to have a minimum of one adult for every 10 students in your group.